frederik-kofoed-marqversen/adventofcode/year2023/README.md

 - **Day 24**: Got to learn how to use the crate ndarray for linear algebra.

 ## Adding a New Solution
-To add a new solution simply run `./setup_day.sh N` with `N` the number of the day that should be added.
+To add a new solution simply run `./setup_day.sh NN` with `NN` the number of the day that should be added.
 This will both create the new solution file `dayNN.rs` and update both of `main.rs` and `mod.rs` accordingly.

 ## Running a Solution